moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 A Lie group is a manifold-with-group-law.
 Its Lie algebra is the tangent space at the identity, encoded either as matrices in $\mathrm{Mat}_n$ or as left-invariant vector fields on $G$.
-The **bracket** measures non- commutativity in three equivalent ways (matrix commutator, vector-field commutator, infinitesimal closing-defect of a 4-leg loop).
+The **bracket** measures non-commutativity in three equivalent ways (matrix commutator, vector-field commutator, infinitesimal closing-defect of a 4-leg loop).
 The **exponential map** turns algebra elements into 1-parameter subgroups.
 The **coadjoint orbits** of $\mathrm{SE}(2)$ are cylinders, and the SR Hamiltonian flow lives